If you ask any entrepreneur, starting a business comes with its fair share of challenges.

 - Divide your revenue goal by the number of items you plan to sell

 This figure will help determine your estimated price per product in order to meet your revenue goals.

 Evaluate your competition

 The best way to do this is by finding like-minded businesses that offer product(s) with similar perceived value.
-Then, you can compare prices of the different businesses and determine where your airbnb management company fits best in the marketplace.
+Then, you can compare prices of the different businesses and determine where your airbnb management services fits best in the marketplace.

-All of these factors play an equal part in pricing your airbnb management company, so it's important you evaluate each one individually to come up with an accurate price that will help optimize your business from the start.
+All of these factors play an equal part in pricing your airbnb management services, so it's important you evaluate each one individually to come up with an accurate price that will help optimize your business from the start.